 Classical Languages and Literature

-The department offers three different undergraduate major tracks and three minors.
+The department offers three different undergraduate major tracks and four minors.
+Classics is a strong pre-professional major for a variety of careers.
 Many of our courses can also be used to fulfill General Education and/or CORE requirements.

 Chair: L. Doherty